Kalli/clubster-analysis/src/steps.md

 ---

 Though the average residency factor seems low, there are plenty of regularly and repeatedly booked residents at these clubs.
 In fact the most booked artists in this data set are ones that are doing week after week at the same club.
-[Hitch](https://www.residentadvisor.net/dj/hitch) (76 bookings at <em>Input</em>), [Raymundo Rodriguez](https://www.residentadvisor.net/dj/raymundorodriguez) (51 bookings at <em>Corsica Studios</em>) and [Dexon](https://www.residentadvisor.net/dj/dexon) (46 bookings at <em>Melkweg</em>) are the three most booked artists across the all the clubs in this data set.
+[Hitch](https://www.residentadvisor.net/dj/hitch) (76 bookings at <em>Input</em>), [Raymundo Rodriguez](https://www.residentadvisor.net/dj/raymundorodriguez) (51 bookings at <em>Corsica Studios</em>) and [Dexon](https://www.residentadvisor.net/dj/dexon) (46 bookings at <em>Melkweg</em>) are the three most booked artists across the all these clubs.

-But there is also a great number of one-off bookings, artists that were only booked once in the year 2019.
-And these one-off bring the averages down across the board.
+But there are also a great number of one-off bookings, artists that were only booked once at a club in the year 2019.
+And these one time appearances bring the averages down across the board.

-In light of this we can infer that these clubs' appeal is not primarly from honing and supporting local residents but by building on a wider, globetrotting talent pool.
+In light of this we can infer that the appeal of these clubs to RA users is not primarly from honing and supporting local residents but by building on a wider, transient, globetrotting talent pool.

 ---